changeworld/azure-docs.pl-pl/articles/cognitive-services/text-analytics/quickstarts/csharp.md

     ```csharp
     /// <summary>
-    /// Allows authentication to the API using a basic apiKey mechanism
+    /// Allows authentication to the API by using a basic apiKey mechanism
     /// </summary>
     class ApiKeyServiceClientCredentials : ServiceClientCredentials
     {